dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 date = 2024-09-11T12:07:51+04:00
 draft = false
 +++
+## Who's this for
+This text is for developers that have an intuitive knowledge of what database indexes are, but don't necessarily know how they work internaly, what are the tradeoffs associated with indexes, what are the types of indexes provided by postgres and how you can use some of its more advanced options to make them more optimized for your use case.

 ## Basics
 Indexes are special database objects primarily designed to increase the speed of data access, by allowing the database to read less data from the disk.
 They can also be used to enforce constraints like primary keys, unique keys and exclusion.
 Indexes are important for performance but do not speedup a query unless the query matches the columns and data types in the index.
-Also, as a very rough rule of thumb, an index will only help if less than 15-20% of the table will be returned in he query, otherwise the query planner might prefer a sequential scan.
-If your query returns a large percentage of the table, consider refactoring it, using summary tables or other techniques before throwing an index at the problem.
-It's also good to keep in mind that the whole indexed column is copied in every node of the btree, since there's a limit in node size capacity, the larger the indexed column the deeper the tree will be.
+Also, as a very rough rule of thumb, an index will only help if less than 15-20% of the table will be returned in the query, otherwise the query planner, a part of postgres used to determine how the query is going to be executed, might prefer a sequential scan.
+In fact, reality is much more complex than this rule of thumb.
+The query planner uses statistics and predefined costs associated with each type of scan to do its job, but we're only going approach the query planner behavior tangentially in this article.
+So, if your query returns a large percentage of the table, consider refactoring it, using summary tables or other techniques before throwing an index at the problem.
 With that in mind, let's give a closer look at how Postgres stores your data in the disk and how indexes help to speedup querying this data.

 There are six types of indexes available in the default postgres installation and more types available through extensions.
 Typically, they work by associating a key value with a data location in one or more rows of the table containing that key.
 Each line is identified by a TID, or tuple id.

 ### How data is stored in disk
 To understand indexes, it is important to first understand how postgres stores table data on disk.
-Every table in postgres has one (or more) corresponding file(s) on disk (depends on the size of the table).
-All table rows, internally referred to as "tuples", are saved in this file and do not have a specific order.
-This file is also called heap and is divided into 8kb pages.
+Every table in postgres has one or more corresponding files on disk, depending on its size.
+This set of files is called a heap and it is divided into 8kb pagesh.
+All table rows, internally referred to as "tuples", are saved in these files and do not have a specific order.
+The index is a tree structure that links the indexes columns to the row locators, also known as ctid, in the heap.
+We'll zoom into the index internals later.

-We can enter psql and use `show data_directory` to show the directory Postgres uses to store databases physical files.
+To see the heap files we can use a few postgres internal tables to see where they're located in the disk.
+First, we can enter psql and use `show data_directory` to show the directory Postgres uses to store databases physical files.

 {{< highlight sql >}}
  show data_directory;